davidmoten/beanstalk-template/README.md

 * AWS Elastic Load Balancer is configured to pass through TCP on 443 to 443 on associated Beanstalk instances
 * Security group on Beanstalk application is configured to allow 443 and 80 (for health check which is initiated at the ELB)

-### Option 2 - Basic Authentication over HTTPS and Auto scaling
+### Option 2 - Pre-emptive Basic Authentication over HTTPS and Auto scaling
 * AWS Elastic Load Balancer (ELB) is configured with an SSL certificate (self-signed) and routes requests to application in Elastic Beanstalk (EB).
 * AWS Elastic Load Balancer is configured to pass through TCP on 443 to 443 on associated Beanstalk instances
 * Security group on Beanstalk application is configured to allow 443 and 80 (for health check which is initiated at the ELB)

-##Features
+### Option 3 - Client Certificate Authentication and Single instance
-* ELB offers load balancing and auto-scaling
+* No ELB is used
-* Multi-zone deployment (tick a box in configuration)
-* Instances automatically rebuilt on major failure
-* OS/Java/Tomcat updates can be applied with rolling update (or backed out) by click of a button (or api call)
-* Logs can be rolled over into S3

-##Security
-Security options trialled were
+* Security Group on Beanstalk application is configured to allow only 443 (Health check does not use port 80; for single instance deployments it just checks that instance is running via EC2)

-* Pre-emptive Basic Authentication over SSL/TLS
+### Option 4 - Pre-emptive Basic Authentication and Single instance
-* Client Certificates

-Options not implemented due to concerns over the complexity for constructing the client requests were

-* OAuth 1.0, 2.0
-* Amazon Signature 4
+* Configure the beanstalk application to use a Load balancer and then configure as Option 2.

 ### Certificate based authentication
-This has been proven to work with a single instance (which does not use the load balancer).
-Using the load balancer is harder because we need to configure security groups and TCP forwarding of SSL traffic and terminate the SSL traffic at the web server rather than the load balancer.
-This may be trialled later but there is no pressing requirement.

 A YAML script folder `.ebextensions` is placed at the root of the deployed WAR file and is used to customise Apache (also part of Java Tomcat beanstalk image) to handle SSL.
 In a contained [YAML script](src/main/webapp/.ebextensions/run.config) Apache is configured to require client certificates for all SSL traffic and a `ca.crt` file is deployed to the filesystem that Apache uses to verify client certificates (which must have been signed by the `ca.crt`, also know as a Root Certificate).

 Certificate creation is fully scripted [here](update-certificates.sh).